GersonBenito/angular-storybook/README.md

 ## Development server for angular

-Run `ng serve` for a dev server.
+Run `ng serve or ng s -o` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.

 ## Development server for Storybook
 Run `npm run storybook` for a dev server.
 Navigate to `http://localhost:6006/`.
 The application will automatically reload if you change any of the source files.